ucsb-cs8-m17/ucsb-cs8-m17.github.io/_lab/lab06.md

 - `src/edu/ucsb/cs56/pconrad/parsing/tokenizer/TokenFactory.java`
 - `src/edu/ucsb/cs56/pconrad/parsing/syntax/ASTFactory.java`

-If any changes are made to the above files, it very likely indicates that your code will break on the internal tests suite.
+If any changes are made to the above files, it very likely indicates that your code will break on the internal test suite.
 Additionally, you may **not** modify the following components, though the files containing the components may be modified:

 - `src/edu/ucsb/cs56/pconrad/parsing/DefaultInterpreterInterface.java` must extend `InterpreterInterface`.
 This is necessary for the test suites, which ultimately call into your code through `DefaultInterpreterInterface`'s `static DEFAULT` field.